Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Hamar is the easternmost part of the building and is entered from Háteigsvegur.

-Enni lies to the west of Hamri.
+Enni lies to the west of Hamar.
 The school reception is at the west end of Enni, at the entrance from Stakkahlið.
 The first floor also houses the cafeteria, student counseling, and the international office.

 Hand dryers and mirrors in these restrooms are located high on the walls.